What ISN'T Covered?

 - Protect yourself in the event something significantly changes down the road

 Additionally, marital agreements aren’t unfair to the less wealthy spouse.
-Regardless of the amount of assets you own, you should consider getting one.
+Regardless of the number of assets you own, you should consider getting one.

 For a prenuptial agreement to be enforceable in Georgia, the following conditions must be met: